snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 2. [`removeGlobalContexts`][remove-global]
 3. [`clearGlobalContexts`][clear-global]

-For a taste of the functionality, here we can define that a context is only sent for events with the schema vendor `com.acme.marketing`.
+For a taste of the functionality, here we can define that a context is only sent for events with the schema vendor `com.acme`.
 Notice that `addGlobalContexts` must be supplied with an array of global contexts.

 {% highlight javascript %}
 let user_context = {
-  schema: 'iglu:com.acme.contexts/user_context/jsonschema/1-0-0'
+  schema: 'iglu:com.acme/user_context/jsonschema/1-0-0'
   data: {
     userid: 1234,
     name: 'john doe'